StanAngeloff/claudius.nvim

 Claudius 🤖

-Transform Neovim into your AI conversation companion with a native interface to Claude.
-Key features:
+Transform Neovim into your AI conversation companion with a native interface to multiple AI providers.

 🚀 Instant Integration ⚡ Power Features 🛠️ Developer Experience

-Chat with Claude directly in your editor - no context switching Dynamic Lua templates in your prompts - embed code evaluation results Markdown rendering in responses
+Chat with multiple AI providers directly in your editor Dynamic Lua templates in your prompts - embed code evaluation results Markdown rendering in responses

 Installation